jacob-honig/forecasting_net_prophet/README.md

 # About

 This report is a time series analysis of MercadoLibre's financial and user data.
+This report includes metrics such as standard deviation, hourly stock return, and lagged search trends to determine potential correlations.
+This report also includes data visualization to determine hourly trends, weekly trends, seasonal trends, and projected revenues and search trends.

-This assignment
+This report is an assignment for the eleventh week of the FinTech bootcamp curriculum by Trilogy Education Services.

 # Technologies

 This analysis was made using Python (v3.7.0), WindowsOS (v20H2), and Google Colaboratory.

 This analaysis uses the following libraries and dependencies: <br/>
-pandas, numpy, holoview, hvplot,
+pandas, numpy, pystan, holoview, hvplot, fbprophet, datetime, and matplotlib.

 # Data